 The OUT-OF-NETWORK PROVIDER accepts CHPIV’s rate offered in accordance with H&S Code section 1373.96(d)(2) or €(2); and

 The OUT-OF-NETWORK PROVIDER meets CHPIV’s applicable professional standards and has no disqualifying Quality of Care issues.

+CHPIV ensure facilitation of the completion of covered services in accordance with H&S Code section 1373.96 for the following conditions:

+An acute condition.
+Completion of covered services shall be provided for the duration of the acute condition.

+A serious chronic condition.
+Completion of covered services shall be provided for a period necessary to complete a course of treatment and to arrange for a safe transfer to another provider, as determined by CHPIV in consultation with the MEMBER and the terminated provider or nonparticipating provider and consistent with good professional practice.

+A pregnancy.
+Completion of covered services shall be provided for the duration of the pregnancy.

+Care of a newborn child between birth and age 36 months.

+Surgery or other procedure that is authorized by CHPIV.

+CHPIV ensure a Enrollee Transfer Notice is sent to MEMBERs describing its policy and informing MEMBERs of their right of completion of covered services

+CHPIV ensures that reasonable consideration is given to the potential clinical effect on the MEMBER’s treatment caused by a change of PROVIDER.

 CHPIV has a process for accepting requests from the MEMBER, authorized representative, or PROVIDER over the telephone, according to the requester’s preference, and must not require the requester to complete and submit a paper or online form if the requester prefers to make the request by telephone.
 To complete a telephone request, the MCP may take any necessary information from the requester over the telephone.

 CHPIV has a process for accepting and approving retroactive CoC requests and for reimbursing PROVIDERS for services that were already provided if the request meets all CoC requirements.

 CHPIV ensures the development and implementation of procedures that further describe the following: